redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `sort`

 Attempts to sort the values of an array in increasing order.
-The type of all values must match in order for the ordering to be accurate.
+The type of all values must match in order for the ordering to succeed.
 Supports string and number values.

 ```coffee
 root.sorted = this.foo.sort()